BapiMajumder1402/error-response-handler/README.md

 500	INTERNAL_SERVER_ERROR	Internal Server Error
 Full list available in statusCodes.ts

-🤝 Contributing
-Fork the project

-Create your feature branch (git checkout -b feature/AmazingFeature)

-Commit your changes (git commit -m 'Add some AmazingFeature')

-Push to the branch (git push origin feature/AmazingFeature)

-Open a Pull Request

 📜 License
 Distributed under the MIT License.
 See LICENSE for more information.